Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 - The perspective feels wiser, more compassionate, or more expansive than your typical thinking

-- You feel a warmth, tingling, or emotional surge
+- You feel warmth, tingling, or an emotional surge

-When the flow naturally slows, or after 20 to 30 minutes, gently bring the session to a close:
+When the flow naturally slows, or after twenty to thirty minutes, gently bring the session to a close:

 - Thank whatever source provided the messages